“Las Vegas. Now Open!”

 Why: To ensure churches are not treated worse than secular organizations

-The First Amendment requires religious organizations be treated no less favorably than secular organizations.
+At a bare minimum, the First Amendment requires religious organizations be treated no less favorably than secular organizations.
 In fact, the Supreme Court has ruled that unequal treatment of churches and religious organizations is “odious to our Constitution.”

 The Bottom Line